api3dao/rsk-hackathon-starter/README.md

 ```sh
 npm run derive-designated-wallet-address
 ```
-and then fund this designated wallet with 0.1 ETH:
+and then fund this designated wallet with 0.1 RBTC:
 ```sh
 npm run fund-designated-wallet
 ```